openmrs/openmrs-contrib-rest-api-docs/source/includes/Visit/visits_configuration.md

 ## Visits Configuration Overview

-Visits introduce set of settings related to Visits Behavior.
+Visits introduce a set of settings related to Visits Behavior.
 You can retrieve and update this configuration through REST API.

 ## Available operations for Visits Configuration